Need a Valentine’s Day treat that’s both delicious and adorable? I’ve got just what you need with these Red Velvet Truffles!

 - Red Velvet Cake box mix (and listed ingredients, usually vegetable oil, water and eggs)

-- Meltable white chocolate (I ended up needing an extra half bag to cover all of mine!)
+- 2 12oz. bags of meltable white chocolate (I originally had one bag but ended up needing an extra half bag to cover all of mine!)

 1. Bake your cake according to the instructions and let it cool completely.
 (I baked mine the night before and let it cool all night,)

-2. Take that beautiful cake and crumble it up in a bowl.
+2. Take that beautiful cake and crumble it up in a bowl!
+I know, it seems so cruel.
+Trust me, it will be worth it.

 3. Take your softened block of cream cheese and drop it right in.
 Start kneading it with your fingers to work it through all the cake.
 You’ll end up with a dough-like mixture.

 Not only were these pretty to look at, they taste amazing too!
-They’re not overly sweet, but the cream cheese adds such a great richness and the white chocolate is the perfect complement!
+They’re not overly sweet, and the cream cheese adds such a great richness and the white chocolate is the perfect complement!

 Originally published February 4, 2016